|

 check list:

-ssh-keygen -t dsaThis will output the files id_dsa (your private key -- do not give this to anyone!) and id_dsa.pub (your public key -- give this to me).
+ssh-keygen -b 4096This will output the files id_rsa (your private key -- do not give this to anyone!) and id_rsa.pub (your public key -- give this to me).
 By default, both files will be placed in your home directory in the .ssh subdir.
 While not required, you should also create an account on our Bug Tracker.
 When you have, simply e-mail me the username on the tracker so that you can have your account settings changed from the default "reporter" to "developer" (this allows you to make changes to all bug reports).
-CommittingOnce you are setup with an account, you will need to use your account to checkout a copy of uClibc:svn list svn+ssh://username@svn.uclibc.org/svn/trunk/uClibcIt goes without saying you must change username to your own username...
+CommittingOnce you are setup with an account, you will need to use your account to checkout a copy of uClibc:git clone ssh://username@uclibc.org/git/uClibc.gitIt goes without saying you must change username to your own username...
 For the adventurous, you could set the username in your ~/.ssh/config file as well of course.
-You can then enter the newly checked out uClibc directory, make changes, check your changes, diff your changes, revert your changes, and and commit your changes using commands such as: svn log svn diff svn status svn revert svn commit For additional detail on how to use Subversion, please visit the the Subversion website.
-You might also want to read online or buy a copy of the Subversion Book...
+You can then enter the newly checked out uClibc directory, make changes, check your changes, diff your changes, revert your changes, and and commit your changes using commands such as: git log git diff git status git checkout git reset git add git commit git push For additional detail on how to use Git, please see the top of this page for helpful links.
 Other ServicesNow that you have an account on the server, there's a few things you are given access to for free.